-Martingale System - Definition
+Martingale System - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Martingale System?How Does the Martingale System Work?How the Martingale System WorksKey TakeawaysReferences for Martingale System

 Martingale system refers to an investment system which holds that the investments dollar value continues to increase despite it experiencing successive losses.
 It is a system believed to help investors double up his or her profits so that whatever that was lost can be recovered from the doubled profits.
 This system was introduced in the 18th century by a French mathematician by the name Paul Pierre Levy.